 Pursuant to our amended articles of association, our board of directors are classified into three classes of directors designated as Class I, Class II and Class III, each generally serving a three-year term unless earlier removed and except as described below.
-The Class I directors initially consist of Erik Siao, Satoshi Okada and Bruno Lopez; the Class II directors initially consist of Peter Ping Hua, Lee Chong Kwong and Lim Ah Doo; and the Class III directors initially consist of William Wei Huang, Sio Tat Hiang, Bin Yu and Zulkifli Baharudin.
-Class I directors will initially retire from office by rotation and be up for re-election two years after the completion of our initial public offering.
-Class III directors will initially retire from office by rotation and be up for re-election three years after the completion of our initial public offering.
+The Class I directors consist of Erik Siao, Satoshi Okada and Bruno Lopez; the Class II directors consist of Peter Ping Hua, Lee Chong Kwong Lim Ah Doo and Chang Sun; and the Class III directors consist of William Wei Huang, Sio Tat Hiang, Bin Yu and Zulkifli Baharudin.
+Class I directors will initially retire from office by rotation and be up for re-election one year after the completion of our initial public offering.
+Class III directors will initially retire from office by rotation and be up for re-election two years after the completion of our initial public offering.
+Class III directors will initially retire from office by rotation and be up for re-election two years after the completion of our initial public offering.
+Class III directors will initially retire from office by rotation and be up for re-election two years after the completion of our initial public offering.
+Class III directors will initially retire from office by rotation and be up for re-election two years after the completion of our initial public offering.
+Class III directors will initially retire from office by rotation and be up for re-election two years after the completion of our initial public offering.

-Our board currently consists of ten (10) directors.
+Our board currently consists of eleven (11) directors.
 Unless otherwise determined by us in a general meeting, our board will consist of not less than two (2) directors.
 There is no maximum number of directors unless otherwise determined by our shareholders in a general meeting, provided, however, that for so long as STT GDC has the right to appoint one or more directors to our board of directors, any change in the total number of directors on our board shall require the prior approval of the director or directors appointed by STT GDC.